Interview Attire: How to Dress For an Interview

 Pick comfortable dress shoes for men like oxfords or loafers, and for women, choose flats or heels.

 Button down shirts are the preferred option, though a cardigan under a jacket works as well.
 While not always necessary, a tie is a nice accessory to help convey a sharp, put together applicant.
+Complementing your outfit with a classic watch, such as one from Tissot, can elevate your look while reflecting attention to detail.

 When it comes to accessories for interviews, less is often more.